2008 WHEN Climate Change & Health

 European Cities for Climate Protection (CCP)

-Campaign Climate & Air Team Climate Change: How cities & towns can adapt (PP 600KB)
+Campaign Climate & Air Team

 Christian Farrar-Hockley